tireddy2/ikev2-pqc-auth/draft-ietf-ipsecme-ikev2-pqc-auth.md

 This foils some side channel attack approaches, while adding no additional strength against others.
 If protection against side-channel attacks are required, an ML-DSA implementation that implements side-channel resistance should be used.

-In the context of signature-based authentication in IKEv2, the data used for generating a digital signature is unique for each session, as it includes session-specific information such as nonces, cryptographic parameters, and identifiers.
+In the context of signature-based authentication in IKEv2, the data used for generating a digital signature is unique for each session, as it includes session-specific information such as nonces.
 PQC signature algorithms can leverage the hedged variant within IKEv2 to enhance security against side-channel attacks.
 The choice between deterministic and hedged signing modes does not impact interoperability because the verification process remains the same for both variants.

 If the PQC signature algorithm uses a 'context' input parameter, it MUST be set to an empty string.